MeDirect webinar to focus on sustainable investments

 Mike Appleby, fund manager with the Liontrust Sustainable Future Funds, will be the main speaker during the medirectalk webinar.
 He will be covering the aims and approaches to sustainable investment as well as focus on the demand and performance of sustainable investment funds.

-He will be also looking at various themes that help investors find good investments, and will be covering the topic of climate change and how it is impacting the market and investment opportunities.
-Finally, Appleby will be talking about sustainability reporting, and the session will come to an end with an interactive Q&A session.
+He will be also looking at various themes that help investors find good investments and will be covering the topic of climate change and how it is impacting the market and investment opportunities.
+Finally, Appleby will be talking about sustainability reporting.
+The session will come to an end with an interactive Q&A session.

-Appleby moved to Liontrust in April 2017 with the acquisition of ATI.
-He started his career in the investment industry in 1992.
-He joined Aviva Investors in 2004 as a research analyst.
-He was a fund manager from 2006 to 2010 and was then appointed as head of social responsible investment thematic research.
-Appleby is responsible for the generation and integration of SRI research into the portfolios.
-Previously, he attained an MSc in Environmental Management at Imperial College, London.

-In order to register for this medirectalk, and to view past events visit https://www.medirect.com.mt/invest/medirectalk.
+The medirectalk event will take place online, on February 25 at 6pm and is free of charge.
+In order to register for this webinar, as well as to view past events, visit www.medirect.com.mt/invest/medirectalk.

-The information which will be given during this seminar is provided by Liontrust Fund Partners LLP.
-The information contained in this talk is for general information purposes only and is neither intended to provide legal or other professional advice nor does it commit MeDirect Bank (Malta) plc to any obligation whatsoever.
-The information available during the seminar is not intended to be a suggestion, recommendation or solicitation to buy, hold or sell, any securities and is not guaranteed as to accuracy or completeness.
-The financial instruments discussed may not be suitable for all investors and investors must make their own informed decisions and seek their own advice regarding the appropriateness of investing in financial instruments or implementing strategies discussed herein.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us